slerman12/UnifiedML/README.md

 Please see ```Hyperparams/args.yaml``` for the full, vast array of configurable options available.

+Achieves [top scores](#bar_chart-agents--performances) in data-efficient RL from images across Atari and DMC.

-The below sections like [Classification](#classification) describe features that are more commonly used in those respective domains.
+:bulb: :information_source: The below sections like [Classification](#classification) describe features that are more commonly used in those respective domains.
 However, since this is *Unified*ML, those features will work in RL as well.
 For example, a cosine annealing learning rate scheduler: ```lr_decay_epochs=100```.
 Different model architectures, image transforms, EMA, and more are all supported across domains!

-Achieves [top scores](#bar_chart-agents--performances) in data-efficient RL from images across Atari and DMC.

 [comment]: <> (More in-depth logs can be toggled with ```agent.log=true```.)